 As indicated in the previous section, the TECH can also tolerate faulty links.
-However, no theoretical lower bound on the number of tolerated faulty links can be established, since two or more faulty links sharing a node in a TECH will cause the reconfiguration to fail.
+However, no theoretical lower bound on the number of tolerated faulty links can be established, since two or more faulty links sharing a node in an TECH will cause the reconfiguration to fail.
 For example, in Figure 2, if the links 0-00 and 000- are faulty, the reconfiguration fails, since the spare link 00S00 has to be used by two dedicated parallel paths to bypass the faulty links.
 Therefore, only simulation result can be examined.
-In addition, since some faulty links can only have one bypass path, no distinction between the relaxed and the strict mode of operation can be made.
-In general, the simulation results of the TECH, based on random distribution of faulty links, is slightly better than the simulation results of the ECH [1].
+In addition, no distinction between the relaxed and the strict mode of operation can be made.
+In general, the simulation results based on random distribution of faulty links in the TECH is slightly better than in the ECH [14].